aws-amplify/amplify-js/docs/media/react_guide.md

 ## Add Analytics and Storage

 Next, we'll add some features, like tracking user behavior analytics and uploading/downloading images in the cloud.
 Start by running `amplify add analytics` in your project.
 You can enable analytics for authenticated users only, or for users that aren't authenticated.
-You would be pormpted to ask whether you want to allow guests and unauthenticated users to send analytics events, so you can choose `Yes`.
+You would be prompted to ask whether you want to allow guests and unauthenticated users to send analytics events, so you can choose `Yes`.
 You you an also try a new project without authentication configured to test this feature.

 Run `amplify add storage` and then select **Content (Images, audio, video, etc.)**.
 You'll then be prompted for autorization related questions.
 Choose **Auth and guest users** to give both authorized and guest users access.
 In the next prompts, based on your previous selection you would be asked to configure read/write permissions for the authorized and guest users.
 When complete, run `amplify push` to create the cloud resources.